-public policy.
-The need for safe minority districts in contexts of racially polarized voting, and the benefits of creating them, might well outweigh these various ancillary effects of creating such districts.
+This is not to suggest in any way that we should abandon the VRA obligation to create safe minority election districts.
+Every matter of electoral-institutional design is a matter of tradeoffs.
+The need for safe minority districts in contexts of racially polarized voting, and the benefits of creating them, are powerful.
 But to understand our present situation, and to consider in an intellectually honest and realistic way, what institutional and legal changes might enable the rebuilding of a center in American democratic institutions, we need a full account of the causes that underlie current institutional structures, including the proliferation in recent decades of safe election districts throughout the country.
 To rail against the decline of competitive elections in bodies like the U.S. House is easy, in the abstract.
-To recognize that making a serious dent in that phenomenon might well require confronting the practice that has emerged under the VRA of the last 20 years shows how much more difficult it might be in fact, and what tradeoffs might be involved, to pursue creation of more competitive districted elections as one institutional antidote to the hyperpolarized politics of our era.
+To recognize that making a serious dent in that phenomenon might well require confronting the practice that has emerged under the VRA of the last 20 years shows how much more difficult it might be in fact, and what tradeoffs might be involved, to pursue creation of more competitive districted elections.
+And even if more competitive districts are created, there is considerable dispute as to whether doing so would lead to more centrist candidates being elected and hence reduce polarization.

-Even leaving the VRA aside, the mechanisms for dealing with safe-district gerrymandering in the purely partisan context are limited.
+Even leaving the VRA aside, the mechanisms for dealing with safedistrict gerrymandering in the purely partisan context are limited.
 Courts are not going to play a major role through constitutional law.
-This is not just because the Supreme Court has been so reluctant to get involved in this area.51 Even if the Court were willing to get more involved, there is not much, I believe, that the courts can do.
+This is not just because the Supreme Court has been so reluctant to get involved in this area.72 Even if the Court were willing to get more involved, there is not much, I believe, that the courts can do.
 Trying to enforce through court decree a requirement that districts be competitive, or that they not be designed to be overwhelmingly safe for one party or the other, is a task for which courts lack the requisite tools and comfort level.
 At most, courts would only address these issues at the margins - and even that seems unlikely.
 The only meaningful institutional mechanism for reducing safe districting and the polarized officeholders that result is to take districting out of the hands of self-interested political actors and transfer it to bodies like independent commissions.

 In theory, Congress could probably mandate this for national elections, using the Art.
 I., Sec.
 4 powers discussed above.
 Indeed, one member of the House, Rep. John Tanner, a moderate Democrat from Tennessee, has proposed legislation that would require every state to establish independent five-member commissions to do congressional redistricting.
-But even apart from the political constraints that make it unlikely Congress would act, I am concerned about how effective a congressional mandate would be.
+But even apart from the political constraints that make it unlikely Congress would act, I question how effective a congressional mandate would be.
 If shoved down the throats of state legislators from Washington, determined state political actors may well find avenues for asserting political control over these commissions.
 Policing that from Washington would not be easy.
 In the long run, I suspect such commissions will be more effective if created at the state level.
 Of course, state legislatures generally have no interest, and every disincentive, to give up this power that directly affects their career prospects.
 The best that can be hoped here is that those states that have direct democracy, as in the Arizona experience, will move in this direction through voter initiatives and in the remaining states, public pressure will reach the point that state legislatures perceive no viable option other than to create such commissions.